Historic High Seas treaty signed by almost 70 countries

 The BBJN trety was ratified by 67 member states at the UN Headquarters in New York on 20 September 2023.
 Photo: Adobe Stock.

-The so-called "High Seas" treaty, officially known as Biodiversity Beyond National Jurisdiction (BBNJ) has been ratified by 67 countries at the UN headquaters in New York.
+The so-called "High Seas" treaty, officially known as Biodiversity Beyond National Jurisdiction (BBNJ) has been signed by 67 countries at the UN headquaters in New York.

 The treaty was officially opened for signing and ratification on 20 September at the UN General Assembly.
 Sixty-seven countries signed the treaty, including the United States, China, Australia, the United Kingdom, France, Germany and Mexico as well as the European Union as a whole.